 A native of Quillocollo, Bolivia, Escudero graduated from Hollywood High School before going on to obtain his bachelor's degree in science in 1972 from Pepperdine.
 He went on to complete his credential requirements towards a Master of Arts in Teaching in 1976.

 He was a standout player for the Waves from 1969-72.
 Under head coach John McClung, Escudero was a finalist in the 1969 WCAC singles tournament and won the doubles title with John Lovelace.
 Pepperdine won conference titles in 1969 and 1970 and finished second the next two years.

-Presently, Escudero teaches tennis courses for the University's physical education department and his classes are annually among the most popular at the school.
+Escudero was a long-time teacher of tennis courses for the University's physical education department and his classes were annually among the most popular at the school.

 Escudero resides in Thousand Oaks with his wife, Ha`.
 They have two sons, Egan and Kevin.